 This was part 3 in OpenClassrooms’ Digital Transformation Series.
 If you missed part 1 or 2 of this series:

 Ready to support your company’s digital transformation?

-OpenClassrooms’ master’s level diploma program with Stanford Online, Digital Transformation Lead is designed to provide teams and business leaders with the confidence and skills to guide their organization through their own digital transformations and beyond.
+OpenClassrooms’ master’s level diploma program, Digital Transformation Lead is designed to provide teams and business leaders with the confidence and skills to guide their organization through their own digital transformations and beyond.